infobloxopen/universal-ddi-ansible/docs/CONTRIBUTING.md

 ### Linting

-To facilitate consistent coding style across the project, please run the following command before running the tests
+To facilitate consistent formatting across the project, please run the following command before running the tests

 ```shell
 make lint